-Purchase at your local independent bookstore, on the publisher’s website, or from Indigo
+Purchase at your local independent bookstore and on the publisher’s website

 Winner of the Governor General’s Literary Award